Retro Handhelds logo - ImageRetro Handhelds logo Text

 Pros

-• Premium-feeling metal shell
+• Premium-feeling metal body

-• Access to mobile games and apps
+• Ease of access to Android games and apps

-• Perfect aspect ratio screen for GBA
+• Ideal 3:2 aspect ratio for Game Boy Advance

 Cons